March 24, 2022 Appropriations Committee, HB 5036

 Good Afternoon Senator Osten, Representative Walker, Senator Miner, Representative France and members of the Appropriations Committee.
 Thank you for the opportunity to provide you with testimony regarding House Bill 5036: HB 5036: AN ACT MAKING DEFICIENCY APPROPRIATIONS FOR THE FISCAL YEAR ENDING JUNE 30, 2022.
 My name is Danté Bartolomeo and I am the Commissioner of the Connecticut Department of Labor.

 Thank you for the opportunity to come before you today to provide further details to the Appropriations Committee about the $14,700,000 million deficiency in the Personnel Services (PS) line item for the Connecticut Department of Labor (CTDOL) for State Fiscal Year (SFY) ending 2022.
+Since CTDOL has received additional federal Unemployment Insurance (UI) funding from the US Department of Labor (USDOL) for both the Agency’s 1) UI base grant and 2) UI Above Base supplemental grant, these additional funds have negated the need for this PS deficiency in SFY 2022.

 A UI base grant allocation is the base funding amount distributed to states for the operation of their UI programs.
 In addition, a state may earn an additional UI Above Base supplemental grant each Federal Fiscal Year quarter for actual UI claims workload above the base.
 These “above-base” funds are allocated at the state’s request once it has been determined that its workload has increased.